New Hours of Service (effective Monday, May 3rd)

 When we first reopen, our main service will be to provide access to our collections.
 We are not yet ready to host events, study sessions, or computer access.
 Please help us keep staff and other patrons safe by observing the following rules:

 - Wearing a mask that covers your nose and mouth.
 This is in accordance with New York State Executive Order 202.17.
-Visitors will not be permitted to enter the library without one, and will be expected to wear it throughout the visit.
+Visitors will not be permitted to enter the library without one, and will be expected to wear it throughout the visit, regardless of their vaccination status.

 - Staying home if you’re experiencing symptoms of any illness.
 Patrons exhibiting flu-like symptoms, including excessive coughing or sneezing, may be asked to leave the building to protect the health of others.